 The first is by way of an agreement between the parents as to the specific amount of maintenance based on both parents’ income, their financial circumstances and the needs of the child.
 Parents may also agree to contribute to additional expenses for the child, such as school trips, school uniforms and dentist and doctor’s fees.

 If the parents are unable to reach an agreement regarding child maintenance costs, the resident parent may wish to make an application to the Royal Court.
 Both parents will be required by the Court to complete forms disclosing their finances and their assets.
 Once the forms have been exchanged, the non-resident parent’s lawyer will calculate the amount of child maintenance payable per child, per week based on the non-resident parent’s financial circumstances.
-The rate will usually be in line with the UK Child Support Agency Guidelines (the “CSA guidelines”) however the Jersey Courts do have discretion in the regard.
+The rate will usually be in line with the UK Child Support Agency Guidelines (the “CSA guidelines”); however the Jersey Courts do have discretion in this regard.

 The guideline amounts set by the CSA are as follows: